MicrosoftDocs/windows-itpro-docs/windows/plan/windows-to-go-feature-overview-scenario.md

 ---
-title: Windows To Go-- feature overview (Windows 10)
+title: Windows To Go feature overview (Windows 10)
-description: Windows To Go is a feature in Windows 10 Enterprise and Windows 10 Education that enables the creation of a Windows To Go workspace that can be booted from a USB-connected external drive on PCs. ms.assetid: 9df82b03-acba-442c-801d-56db241f8d42
+description: Windows To Go is a feature in Windows 10 Enterprise and Windows 10 Education that enables the creation of a Windows To Go workspace that can be booted from a USB connected external drive on PCs.
+MSHAttr: PreferredLib /library
+ms.assetid: 9df82b03-acba-442c-801d-56db241f8d42
-keywords: ["workspace, mobile, installation, image, USB, device, image"] ms.prod: w10 ms.mktglfcycl: deploy ms.sitesec: library
+keywords: ["workspace mobile installation image USB device image"] ms.prod: w10 ms.mktglfcycl: deploy ms.sitesec: library